 We fully recognize the concerns with volunteer internships in the field of marine mammal science.
 As a small non-profit, we hope to grow into being able to offer paid internships in the future, but we are unfortunately not there yet.
-Stipends may be available to help cover costs, and we can also assist with university or grant applications for internship funding.
+Stipends may be available to help cover costs of living, and we can also assist with university or grant applications for internship funding.
 Part-time internships are also available if a candidate needs or wants to work part-time on the island for the duration of the internship.
 We encourage candidates to apply regardless of financial status and we can work with successful applicants to make the situation work on a case by case basis.

 To apply for an internship, please submit a letter of introduction (2 pages maximum) that includes answers to the following questions:

 What is your background and why are you interested in the work OBI does?

 What do you hope to gain out of an internship with OBI?

 Describe a memorable encounter or experience you’ve had in the natural world.
 What did you learn from it and/or what questions did it raise for you?

 What dates are you available, and if you will be completing a school-related project as part of your internship (e.g. capstone project or thesis) what are the requirements of that project?